chebwaplus/Losp/docs/using-losp.md

 Keys without a value implicitly evaluate to `true`.
 Therefore, `{ flag-type-key }` above is short for `{ flag-type-key true }`.

 Finally, a keyed value can have its own keyed values.
 If a keyed value has *any* keyed value, all unkeyed values are ignored.
+Tags (see below) are an exception, as they are retained.
 When a keyed value has its own keyed values, it is evaluated as its own object literal.
 The following examples are equivalent.

 ```
 {{